A geometric characterisation of sensitivity analysis in monomial models: The optimality of proportional covariation

-BN classifiers range from the simplest Naive Bayes classifier where the features are conditionally independent given the class variable (given in Figure~\ref{fig:BNC1}), to generic dependence structures between the features (as for example in Figure~\ref{fig:BNC3}).
+BN classifiers range from the simplest naive Bayes classifier where the features are conditionally independent given the class variable (given in Figure~\ref{fig:BNC1}), to generic dependence structures between the features (as for example in Figure~\ref{fig:BNC3}).
 A BN classifier of interest is the super-parent-one-dependence estimator (SPODE)~\citep{Keogh2002} where all features depend on one specific feature called super-parent (see Figure~\ref{fig:BNC2}).

 Since BN classifiers are BN models, they can be represented as MMs as shown in Example~\ref{ex:BN}.
-This is not the only representation a BN classifier can have as a MDPM~\citep[see e.g.][]{Varando2015,Varando2016}.
+However, notice that this is not the only monomial representation of a BN classifier~\citep[see e.g.][]{Varando2015,Varando2016}.
 Since BN classifiers are MMs, we can apply our methodology and deduce the following result.

-\begin{theorem} Consider a Naive Bayes classifier with features $Y_{Fe_1},\dots,Y_{Fe_m}$.
+\begin{theorem} Consider a naive Bayes classifier with features $Y_{Fe_1},\dots,Y_{Fe_m}$.
 In the notation of Theorem \ref{theo:pincopallo}, if $\tilde\theta_V$ is chosen so that $V\subset\times_{i\in[m]}\mathbb{Y}_{Fe_i}$, then $\tilde{\operatorname{P}}$ is the I-projection of $\operatorname{P}$ in $L_{\textnormal{sensi}}$. \end{theorem}

-\begin{proof} This result follows from Theorem~\ref{theo:final} by noticing that (co)varied parameters conditionally on different values of $Y_{Cl}$ never appear in the same monomial, thus giving an independent sensitivity analysis.
-For each instantiation of $Y_{Cl}$, the feature variables are independent, thus giving a totally dependent sensitivity analysis.
+\begin{proof} This result follows from Theorem~\ref{theo:final} by noticing that (co)varied parameters conditionally on different values of $Y_{Cl}$ never appear in the same monomial, thus giving a simple sensitivity analysis.
+For each instantiation of $Y_{Cl}$, the feature variables are independent, thus giving a complete sensitivity analysis.
 Since for these two analyses the $\tilde\theta_V$-proportional covariation scheme is optimal the result then follows. \end{proof}

-Thus in a Naive Bayes classifier for any choice of conditional probabilities from the feature variables to be varied, proportional covariation is optimal.
+Thus in a naive Bayes classifier for any choice of conditional probabilities from the feature variables to be varied, proportional covariation is optimal.
 This result can be extended straightforwardly to SPODE classifiers by excluding the super-parent node from the feature variables set.
 Then for any variation of probabilities of the other features, proportional covariation is optimal.
 For generic BN classifiers the optimality of proportional covariation holds for the cases formalized in Theorem~\ref{theo:pincopallo} and Theorem~\ref{theo:final}.